 Empowering America's wounded veterans through the support of service dogs

-Valor Service Dogs is a 501(c)(3) tax-exempt nonprofit organization whose mission is to help wounded post-9/11 veterans regain their independence, return to civilian life, and maintain successful partnerships through the training and placing of mobility assistance and PTSD service dogs.
-We provide these service dogs at no cost to the eligible veterans, nationwide.
+Valor Service Dogs is a 501(c)(3) tax-exempt nonprofit organization that helps wounded post-9/11 veterans and first responders regain their independence, return to civilian life, and maintain successful partnerships through the training and placing of mobility assistance and PTSD service dogs.
+In addition to aiding veterans and first responders in community reintegration, both physically and psychologically, Valor Service Dogs bring awareness and education to the general public on service dogs, their training, and the laws that allow service dogs to be active members of society.

 Why we do what we do